MalphasWats/computing.codes/BTEC/robotics_one.markdown

 ## Learning Objectives

-* A2: Pattern Recognition, Identify common elements in a system
+* A2 - Pattern Recognition: Identify common elements in a system
-* A4: Algorithm Design, Describing a step-by-step solution to a problem
+* A4 - Algorithm Design: Describing a step-by-step solution to a problem
-* B1: Pseudocode, Producing pseudocode
+* B1 - Pseudocode: Producing pseudocode

 ## Success Criteria